 Paul Kantner, a giant in the San Francisco music scene as a founding member of the Jefferson Airplane, died today of multiple organ failure.
 Kantner was 74 and had suffered a heart attack this week.
-Whilst there were measures put in place to help him following the initial heart attack, such as looking into options for an original Powerheart G3 replacement battery in case of another repeated incident, he sadly fell to the oncoming organ failure and septic shock that seized him due to the attack prior.
+Whilst there were measures put in place to help him following the initial heart attack, such as looking into options for an original Powerheart G3 replacement battery in case of another repeated incident.
+He might have looked at over options as well, just like anyone else who has suffered a heart attack getting things like critical illness insurance is often a blessing if something serious does happen.
+You can find out how does critical illness insurance work here if you would like more information on this.
+Unfortunately, he sadly fell to the oncoming organ failure and septic shock that seized him due to the attack prior.
 He leaves behind three children.

 His death was confirmed by longtime publicist and friend, Cynthia Bowman, who said he died of multiple organ failure and septic shock.
 Kantner suffered from a string of health problems in recent years, including a heart attack in March 2015.